thng01/thng01.github.io/_writeups/2023/TRACS2023/Apinexicoin.md

    ![image-20231215142147429](../../../\assets\CTFs\TRACS2023\hash_admin)

-   We also have a page for /api/admin, however it was locked by a http authentication (.htpasswd), but now we can access to it and find out there exist 2 endpoint for `admin` and `admin` only: /api/admin/transactions and /api/admin/users
+   We also have a page for /api/admin, however it was locked by a http authentication (.htpasswd), but now we can access to it due to reusing credentials and find out there exist 2 endpoint for `admin` and `admin` only: /api/admin/transactions and /api/admin/users

 3. #### Flag 3: Marie Honnette Last IP address